Nickchapman3773/Uranium-Fever/docs/supportfeedback.md

 ***DO NOT*** ping **OR** private message any member of the Uranium Fever team for support or questions. ***DO NOT*** ask non-support members for support.

 :::danger Altering Uranium Fever
-Altered Uranium Fever lists ***WILL NOT*** be officially supported, though community members are welcome to help one another in the uf-support-altered Discord channel.
+Altered lists ***will not*** be officially supported.
+However, there is a Discord support channel called uf-support-altered, in which community members may choose to help one another.
 :::

 - Post your support requests and feedback in the **APPROPRIATE** **Uranium Fever channels** in [Sweets Retreat](https://discord.gg/Uu6gZZSaeA).